Rubics-Xuan/TransBTS/README.md

-# TransBTS: Multimodal Brain Tumor Segmentation Using Transformer
+# TransBTS: Multimodal Brain Tumor Segmentation Using Transformer（MICCAI2021）
 This repo is the official implementation for [TransBTS: Multimodal Brain Tumor Segmentation Using Transformer](https://arxiv.org/pdf/2103.04430.pdf).
 The multimodal brain tumor dataset (BraTS 2019) could be acquired from [here](https://ipp.cbica.upenn.edu/).

 ## TransBTS